 Each school year, children are excluded from school for various medical reasons.
 This is done for the welfare of the child and the rest of the student population.
-According to the White County Health officer, administrators and the school nurse are required to exclude students who present with the following conditions or symptoms:
+Frontier School Corporation will exclude students who present with the following conditions or symptoms:

 - 1. Elevated temperature of 100 degrees or higher, accompanied by other symptoms such as headache, sore throat, rash, and other symptoms of communicable disease

 - 2. ANY undiagnosed rash

-- 3. ANY inflamed throat
+- 3. $\overline{\text{ANY}}$ inflamed throat

 - 4. Discharging ears

 - 5. Other skin diseases

 - 6. Inflammatory eye conditions (pink eye)

-- ANY undiagnosed cough which meets specific symptoms (especially during epidemics of whooping cough, measles, or other respiratory-related viruses)
+- 7. ANY undiagnosed cough which meets specific symptoms (especially during epidemics of whooping cough, measles, or other respiratory-related viruses)

 - 8. Nausea and vomiting

 - 9. Pediculosis and nits (lice)

 - 10. Diarrhea